FranciscoLozCoding/plugin-lorawan-listener/README.md

 ## Metadata

-The examples provided are specific instances of metadata that are only published for the measurement `lorawan.data`.
+The examples provided are specific instances of metadata that is published by the plugin.

 - "Type_tag": "test device"
 - "applicationId": "5b06bc92-0510-47c1-8f24-a807f48b94a9"